Intake: September only

 An advisory panel of senior practitioners ensures that the course remains at the forefront of developments within financial markets and reflects topical and technical developments in the marketplace.

 View our guide to finance MSc courses at Cass

 On a typical intake of around 100 students a year, a minimum of 35 nationalities will normally be represented.
 The international dimension of the course is further developed through the backgrounds of the resident and visiting academic faculty.
 The international learning experience adds range and depth to the student experience, while generating worldwide networking opportunities after graduation.

-Leading global investment manager, Threadneedle Investments, has announced a £12,000 scholarship and internship award for students on the MSc in Finance or MSc in Investment Management in 2012/13.
+Leading global investment manager, Threadneedle Investments, has announced a £12,000 scholarship and internship award for students on the MSc in Finance or MSc in Investment Management.

 The firm is challenging MSc students to enter an essay competition to win £12,000 towards their tuition fees and an internship at the firm's offices in London and Singapore.